copyrip/w0rk/declarations/README.md

 ## css for live streaming

+For a few years (we)[https://www.youtube.com/@1nd3x__] For a few years [we](https://www.youtube.com/@1nd3x__) tried various video streaming experiments, with erg.tv, BOZAR, and for my mémoir.

+As a text-first computer user, I wanted to find ways to design our video output using lightweight techniques, such as graphic webpages to display infos, images or effects.
+Using html pages is also one of the most common way to integrate chat, alerts and other viewer based events in the mainstream streaming community, using tools such as →

-I would be interested in working on a short demo / presentation / performance to talk about how I integrate CSS and web publishing practices in the context of video streaming.
+I would be interested in working on a demo / presentation / performance to talk about how I integrate CSS and web publishing practices in the context of video streaming (with OBS, the open source video broadcast software)

+You can see this technique in use here, here and here for example.

 * Can the simplicity of this setup can compare with professional tv habillage ?
 * What oddities and quirks do we happily inherit from working like this ?